Social Security Disability Insurance (SSDI) approval does not always guarantee LTD approval

 If you are covered under an Own Occupation definition of disability, you qualify for benefits if you are unable to perform the material duties of the job that you were performing at the time your disability began.
 Most insurers view your job as it is performed in the national economy, not for your employer.

 If you are covered under an Any Occupation definition of disability, you qualify for benefits if you are disabled from working in any job, reliably, full-time.
 Some policies will pay you benefits if you can’t work in a job given your age, training, education, or experience.
-Others may pay benefits if you can’t work in a job, in which you would earn at least a percentage of your pre-disability earnings.
+Others may pay benefits if you can work in a job but cannot earn at least a certain percentage of your pre-disability earnings – this is often referred to as the “gainful occupation” component to a definition of disability.
+This is only included in some policies, and the percentages of the pre-disability earnings can vary between policies.
+Be sure to read your policy carefully.

 Some LTD policies will pay you benefits if you are partially disabled.
 The term “partial disability” can be defined differently so read your policy or Plan documents carefully.
 Commonly, it means that you can perform some but not all of the material duties of your own occupation, or that you can perform all of the material duties, but not on a full-time basis.